haofengac/pyCapsNet/README.md

 This computation graph was originally used for a better understanding of the gradient flow.
 I redrew the graph for DigitCaps in SVG to provide a clear illustration for people interested in implementing this part.
 If you want to implement backpropagation of DigitCaps, mind the accumulated gradient from each routing iteration.

 ## Results
 I achieved 99.41% validation accuracy at epoch 22 with the PyTorch implementation, which is close to the number reported on the paper.
-The CuPy implementation can quickly converge to 90%+, but overall trains slower than the PyTorch version (still training to get the performance).
+The CuPy implementation can quickly converge to 90%+, but overall trains slower than the PyTorch version.
 The NumPy implementation is trained purely on CPU; Though I used multiprocessing in the network, it much slower than the GPU implementations.
 The reconstructed images are given below.

 <p align="center"><img src=https://github.com/xanderchf/pyCapsNet/blob/master/reconst.jpeg width=800></p>